Sport in the Senior School

 We take great pride in our sporting heritage and have a successful record and reputation, founded on the principles of excellence and enjoyment.
 Pupils have the opportunity to play sport on a regular basis, competitively or simply for pleasure.

 Our aim is to provide the best possible sporting provision for all our pupils.
 To that end we strive to offer every opportunity to enjoy sport and experience success.
 This involves striking the rare balance between excelling at the highest level with our most talented pupils whilst ensuring all pupils benefit from excellent coaching and positive sporting experiences.
 Details of our Elite Sports Programme sports scholars and talented players can be found here.

 The fixture list for each sport is extensive and we aim to play at the highest level whilst fielding as many teams as possible.
 As many as ten teams regularly take the field in block fixtures against our rivals.
 Our teams enjoy regular success at district, county and regional level and recently we reached national finals in hockey.

 For many pupils, sport tours are the highlight of their sporting experience at Bishop’s Stortford College.
 There are regular tours organised for the major sports, both abroad and within the UK including hockey in Holland and Germany, swimming in Spain, rugby in Portugal and cricket in South Africa.

-House matches in swimming, hockey, rugby, football, cross country, cricket, netball, rounders, table tennis and athletics encourage participation and feature fierce competition, good humour and a great supportive atmosphere.
+House matches are an important part of College life.
+These take place regularly throughout the academic year in sports including swimming, hockey, rugby, football, cross country, cricket, netball, table tennis and athletics.
+The House matches encourage participation and feature fierce competition, good humour and a great supportive atmosphere.

 All pupils benefit from excellent facilities and resources which include: